 Where Are We Now?

 To what extent will the young generation continue to cherish its traditions?
 Will the man with the synthesizer replace all orchestras?
-A female student from Romania told me that she found it rather strange that people are willing to share an intimate event such as a funeral or wedding with a foreign photographer.
+A female student in Romania told me that she found it rather strange that people are willing to share an intimate event such as a funeral or wedding with a foreign photographer.
 Since 2013 fighting at the other side of the Black Sea has been going on in Ukraine.
 “What do you think about it?”
 I ask a young Bulgarian.
 “I think we are just a pawn in a larger game, as always”, he replied.

 This series of photographs was taken between 2007 and 2015 during my travels through Romania, Bulgaria, North Macedonia, Albania, Kosovo, Bosnia-Herzegovina, Serbia and Montenegro.
 A region so close to where I live, but so unknown.